 - Sugar: Caster Sugar, or fine white granulated sugar.
 It can be replaced with brown sugar if you want a deeper flavour.

-- Bread Flour: you can use plain or all-purpose flour instead if you don't have bread flour, but this type of flour will give you a softer, fluffier babka.
+- Plain / AP Flour: you can use bread flour instead, but this will give you a lighter, fluffier dough.

 - Salt & Cinnamon: the cinnamon is optional for the dough, but I highly recommend it for a boost of cinnamon flavour!
 The salt is a fine table salt.